mkarneim/pojobuilder/README.md

   type.
 If the validation fails, the method must throw some runtime exception (or one of its subclasses).
   For an example please see [`Credentials.java`], [`CredentialsValidator.java`] and [`CredentialsBuilder.java`].
+* **withFactoryMethod=&lt;String&gt;**
+	specifies the name of a static factory method added to the builder class which creates a builder instance.
+	An asterisk will be replaced by the pojos simple name.
+	For an example please see [`Task.java`] and [`TaskBuilder.java`].
+	Default is `""` meaning not to generate this method.

 ### Default Configuration and Meta-Annotations ###
 Beginning with version 3, PojoBuilder supports *meta-annotations*.
 That is, you can place [@GeneratePojoBuilder] onto